Why should I have a screening colonoscopy?

 - Do you know who gets colorectal cancer?
 Is it men, women, or both?
 If you said both, you are correct.
 Colorectal cancer does not discriminate.
 It affects both men and women of all races and ethnic groups.

 - Does getting screened for colorectal cancer help you prevent getting the disease?
 If you answered “yes,” you are correct again.
 Screening helps physicians find precancerous polyps (abnormal growths) in the colon and rectum, and they are removed before they turn into cancer.
 Screening also helps find colorectal cancer early, when treatment works best.

 - Last question.
 If you don’t have any symptoms, it means you don’t have colorectal cancer, and you don’t need to be screened, correct?
 Not necessarily.
 Colorectal polyps and colorectal cancer don’t always cause symptoms, especially early on.
 But screening can find polyps and colorectal cancer even before symptoms appear.
 That’s why getting screened regularly for colorectal cancer is so important.

-Getting a colonoscopy is essential because not only is it a screening test for cancer, but it also offers treatment at the same time.
-By getting a colonoscopy, we can remove precancerous lesions before they become problematic.
+Getting a colonoscopy is essential because not only is it a screening test for cancer, it also offers treatment at the same time.
+We can remove precancerous lesions before they become problematic by getting a colonoscopy.
 Precancerous lesions of the colon take around ten years to develop into cancer.
 By getting a colonoscopy at the appropriate intervals, we can prevent a great deal of colon cancer, the second leading cancer killer in the United States and the third most common cancer in men and women.
 Even though technology has advanced and our ability to detect cancers has become more sophisticated, we still have very few tests that are as good as colonoscopy at offering screening and treatment all in one go.

 Who should have a colonoscopy?